Arthur Brennan: Football career

-Brennan played his only senior game for St Kilda during the 1901 VFL season, as a 20-year-old.
+Brennan played his only senior game for St Kilda during the 1901 VFL season as a 20-year-old.
 In round 15, Brennan was a member of the St Kilda team which lost to Fitzroy at Junction Oval by 72 points.

 Although his VFL career was brief, Brennan played for a number of years in the VFA.
 He was regarded as being one of Richmond's finest players in their pre-VFL era, a club he played for from 1903 to 1905.
-In 1906 and 1907, Brennan played with his brother William at Port Melbourne, then midway through the 1908 VFA season he crossed to Footscray.
+In 1906 and 1907, Brennan played with his brother William at Port Melbourne, then midway through the 1908 VFA season, he crossed to Footscray.

 Bigamy trial

 Arrested on 29 September 1914, Brennan was committed for trial on 7 October 1914, on a charge of having committed bigamy.

-At his trial, evidence was given that the Rev. Henry Heathershaw (1833–1907) had married Arthur Brennan to his first wife, Catherine Prout, on 7 May 1902, and that Brennan had left her after two years.
+At his trial, evidence was given that the Rev. Henry Heathershaw had married Arthur Brennan to his first wife, Catherine Prout, on 7 May 1902, and that Brennan had left her after two years.

-Further evidence was given by Alice Mary Patton, who appeared in court having been brought from Pentridge Women's Prison Gaol in order to do so, that, while Brennan was still married to Catherine (and while Catherine was still alive), the Rev. Albert James Abbott (1856–1941) married her to Brennan on 23 January 1910, and that they'd had a child together, which died in its infancy.
+Further evidence was given by Alice Mary Patton, who appeared in court having been brought from Pentridge Women's Prison Gaol in order to do so, that, while Brennan was still married to Catherine (and while Catherine was still alive), the Rev. Albert James Abbott married her to Brennan on 23 January 1910, and that they had had a child together, which died in its infancy.

-Having initially pleaded "not guilty" to the charge, he later changed his plea to guilty, on the advice of his solicitor, Napthali Henry "Sonny" Sonenberg (1876–1937), and was consequently sentenced to 12 months imprisonment.
+Having initially pleaded "not guilty" to the charge, he later changed his plea to guilty, on the advice of his solicitor, Napthali Henry "Sonny" Sonenberg, and was consequently sentenced to 12 months imprisonment.

 Military service

 1915

 Brennan enlisted in the First AIF on 3 September 1915.
-At this (initial) enlistment, he answered "no" to the question "Are you married?".
+At this (initial) enlistment, he answered "no" to the question "Are you married?"
 He entered camp at Royal Park, Melbourne on 13 September 1915.

-At Carlton court yesterday [viz., 20 October 1915], Arthur Brennan and Catherine Brennan, a married couple, were each fined 20/, in default seven days' imprisonment, for having unlawfully assaulted Ellen Steele.Complainant, a resident of Pelham-street, said accused assaulted her in the street on 19th [October], the male accused hitting her on the side with a policeman's baton.Brennan, who denied the charge, said he found the baton in Little Bourke-street.On a charge of wilfully damaging the property of William Steele, engineer's laborer, by breaking the panel of the door and breaking nine panes of glass, Arthur Brennan was also fined £3, in default one month's imprisonment; and on a charge of having used insulting words, Catherine Brennan was fined 20/, in default seven days in gaol. — The Age, 21 October 1915.

 Brennan was discovered to be absent without leave on 24 November 1915, and was "struck off strength of [the] Royal Park Camp as a deserter on 30/11/15 — a decision later confirmed by a Court of Inquiry — and a warrant was issued for his arrest."